 Jobs Abroad While Traveling

-So now you’re abroad.
+So, now you’re abroad.
 You’ve saved a lot of money, but obviously that money will run out eventually.
 Even if you were able to travel super cheaply by staying in hostels or couch-surfing, it would be near impossible to do this forever.
-The key to being able to traveling indefinitely is to work abroad.
+The key to being able to travel indefinitely is to work abroad.
 There are a couple of ways to support this lifestyle.

 The first is to find jobs while you are traveling, such as farm work, working at a hostel, or picking up any hourly paid jobs that you can.
 These jobs typically don’t pay much (or anything) but often offer free places to sleep and food.
 This can also be a great way to get to know locals and meet friends in your chosen country.

 And the last, and I feel more sustainable option, is to get a long- term job abroad.
-There are many options for this, but the most common (and what I have done for the past 2 years), is to teach english.
+There are many options for this, but the most common is to teach english.
 The job market for this is excellent, and you can find jobs almost anywhere.
 Daves ESL Cafe is a great resource.
+I also wrote a full blog, where I go into more depth on the subject.

 Usually, the higher-paid jobs have a lot less vacation time, but the lower paying jobs offer easier hours and more vacation time.
 I have found this while working in Korea.
 Although I am getting paid a lot more than I was in Thailand, I have less vacation time and free-time to travel.
 However, this is a perfect way to save money.
 Expats that I have met that are able to travel use this to their advantage.
 They save up money from a highly-paid teaching jobs, and then move to a country with a lower cost of living and more vacation time.
 That way, they are able to use their money from their higher paid job to travel, while using the money from their lower paid job to pay for their basic needs and enjoying the longer vacation times.